Best minds, biggest market: PM Modi's full speech at Bengaluru Tech Summit 2020

 Namaste,

-My cabinet colleague Ravi Shankar Prasad ji, Chief Minister of Karnataka BS Yeddyrupa ji and all my dear friends from the tech world.
+My cabinet colleague Ravi Shankar Prasad ji, Chief Minister of Karnataka B S Yediyurappa ji and all my dear friends from the tech world.
 It is also fitting that technology is helping organise this important summit on technology.

 Friends, we launched Digital India Mission 5 years back.
 Today, I am glad to say that Digital India is no longer being seen as any regular Government initiative.
 Digital India has become a way of life.
 Particularly, for the poor, marginalised and for those in Government.
 Thanks to Digital India, our nation has witnessed a more human centric approach to development.